nir/jupylet/docs/programmers_reference_guide/graphics.rst

     constructor, then hold down the :guilabel:`Shift` key and press the :guilabel:`Tab` key once or more.

-For example, we can make the ship sprite half transparent with the following
+For example, we can make the yellow circle sprite half transparent with the following code:
-code:

 .. code-block:: python

-    ship.opacity = 0.5
+    circle.opacity = 0.5

 Next up is a more complex function to control the ship's movement.
 Let's see it and then unpack it line by line: